-In this section, I will calibrate the model to the Japanese economy in 1990; the model parameters are set to reproduce the wage profile and the unemployment rate in 1990.
-Because the wage data is shown by the age group of five ages, I set one model period to be five years; the number of the periods is 10.
+In this section, I will calibrate the model to the Japanese economy in 1990.
+As in the numerical simulation, I set the number of periods to 10, which is same as the number of age groups in the data.
+Therefore, one period corresponds to five years.
 The discount rate for one year is set to 0.95, thus the discount factor for one period in thie model is $0.7738 (= 0.95^5)$.
-As I mentioned before, I assume that all workers face the common value of the separation rate, λ , no matter how old they are, for simplicity. λ is set in order that the model can produce the unemployment rates in the 1990s; the range of the unemployment rate varies according to λ .
+I set λ in order that the model can produce the unemployment rates in